 Update glasses prescription if necessary.

-If you know you have the beginnings of a cataract and your eyeglass prescription changes at your next eye appointment, it could be due to the cataract beginning to change.
-If your cataract is not quite “ripe” enough for surgery, and your vision is still correctable with eyeglasses, your eye doctor may be able to simply update your prescription to compensate for the cataract.
+If you know you have the beginnings of cataracts and your eyeglass prescription changes at your next eye appointment, it could be due to your cataracts starting to change.
+If they are not quite “ripe” enough for surgery, and your vision is still correctable with eyeglasses, your eye doctor may be able to simply update your prescription to compensate for the cataract.